zopyx/print-css-rocks/web/content/tools.rst

 * Website: http://www.weasyprint.org
 * Pricing:

-  * free, open-source
+  * Free, open-source

-* Personal rating:
+* Personal review:

-  * Free alternative with a PDF rendering quality that is average.
+  * Free alternative offering an average PDF rendering quality.
   * Weasyprint only implements a subset of the CSS Paged Media standard
   * Various errors found during evaluation.
-  * If you need a cheap and average PDF engine then Weasyprint might be an option.
-Don't use it for professional enterprise projects.
-Tinkering with bugs and limitations costs more time, money and nerves than investing some money for PDFreactor or PrinceXML.
+  * If you need a cheap and average PDF engine, Weasyprint might be an option.
+Avoid using it for professional enterprise projects.
+Tinkering with bugs and limitations costs more time, money and nerves than investing some money in PDFreactor or PrinceXML.
-  * Weasyprint is not included with the tests for the reasona given.
+  * Weasyprint is not included in the tests for the reasona given.

 Docraptor
 ---------